 THE FABRIC / FIBRE

 The biggest impact on your bed linen will be the fabric or fibre used.
+Do you want to go for natural fibres or synthetic?
 Different fabrics all have their own unique feel and characteristics.

 COTTON BED LINEN - Cotton is probably the most common fabric used to make sheets and bed linen.
 Cotton is natural, breathable, biodegradable and feels great next to the skin.
 There are many types of cotton.
 The two best quality cottons are Egyptian cotton and Supima cotton.